 The heavy rain began in the winter of 1926, and continued through the spring of 1927.
 The flooding peaked in April, destroying 200,000 homes, and drowning over 1,000 people and hundreds of thousands of animals.

-For many Black families, the destruction of their homes and the horrible conditions in the camps were motivating factors that led to the Great Migration.
+For many Black families, the destruction of their homes and the horrible conditions in the camps were motivating factors for leaving the Mississippi Delta Region.
 They left Mississippi and headed north for a new beginning, settling in cities such as Chicago, St. Louis, and Detroit.
 The Great Mississippi Flood of 1927 was a tragedy that motivated a great migration of people across the United States.

 The hardships faced by Black Southerners is reflected in the blues music from this era.
 Blues singer Bessie Smith recorded "Backwater Blues" about a previous flood in 1926, and Mattie Delaney recorded "Tallahatchie River Blues" in 1930.